JennEYoon/10sigma/README.md

 # 10sigma (ten sigma)
 Applications of AI technology in risk management, compliance, fraud detection and investing.
 Mostly articles and examples with prototype builds.
+Related to 10sigmarisk.com